(Revised December 2022)

 2. Previously published stories are not accepted.
 Authors can submit up to two stories per issue: one written alone, and one co-written.

 4 & 5.
-Stories should contain explicit erotic content appropriate to the parameters of the specific issue.
+Stories should contain explicit queer erotic content.
+All issues are open to all content.

 6. Stories must be complete and self-contained.